Fall and winter mean cozy sweaters, family gatherings around the dining table...and storms that knock out your power and internet.

 The more we depend on the internet, the more we have to lose when our power is taken out by a storm.

 At Ziply Fiber, we take pride in delivering a robust, weather-resilient fiber network across our four-state footprint.
-Unlike traditional cable internet, which relies on electricity in many remote locations to function, our fiber network is served from hardened facilities with diesel generators and does not require electricity anywhere in the field to operate.
-This key difference ensures connectivity even during extended power outages, offering peace of mind to residents and businesses alike.
+Our fiber network is delivered from hardened Central Offices with diesel generators that keep the power up.
+Fiber-optic connectivity between the Central Offices and homes and businesses does not require electricity anywhere in the field to operate.
+This ensures that the network stays online even during extended power outages, offering peace of mind to residents and businesses alike.

 Why Ziply Fiber's network is prepared for natural disasters

-Given the area’s history of storms and wildfires and the threats they pose to emergency communications as well as general communication, we built the network with disaster preparedness at top of mind.
+Given the area's history of storms and wildfires and the threats they pose to emergency communications as well as general communication, we built our network with disaster preparedness at top of mind.

-To that end, central offices (CO) around the region are supported by huge generators and backup systems, essentially making the network self-reliant.
-During a recent storm, Ziply Fiber’s network stayed online without interruption.
+To that end, Central Offices around the region are supported by huge generators and backup systems, essentially making the network self-reliant.
+When a Northwest storm took out power to Washington state residents for several days, and even a week in some places, our network was up and working the entire time.

 But my power went out and my internet went out, too.
 What gives?

 Fiber-optic internet is not invincible.
 It can go down, but that usually happens when the fiber line is itself cut.
-Think big-time wind – trees and limbs taking out lines from one utility pole to another.
+Think of windstorms that knock trees and branches onto utility lines taking.
 Mother Nature is still bigger than us sometimes.

 But as far as our network goes, it's designed to stay up regardless of power disruptions.
 If your power is out but there is no physical damage to the lines, then having backup power on your end will restore your internet.
 Many backup power solutions are out there.
 The highly rated Jackery Explorer 2000 Plus is a robust backup system, and the International Resources, Inc. ONT battery backup is affordable and compatible with Ziply Fiber products.